MichelleRS/javascript-practice/contacts/README.md

    - Solution: Change phone input type from number to text.
      Source: [_Why the number input is the worst input._](https://stackoverflow.blog/2022/12/26/why-the-number-input-is-the-worst-input/) Stack Overflow.
 December 26, 2022.

+2. On save, contact data (name, address, phone) is replacing previous saved data and not being added as new data in an array.

 ## Resources

 Miles, Rob.
 "Objects" in _Begin to Code with JavaScript_.
 Pearson Education, Inc., 2022.